Avalith/presentations/slides/livescript/slides.md

 ## Bound Constructors
-<aside class="notes">If you define the constructor as a bound function ~>, you don't need to use new when making a new instance.</aside>
+<aside class="notes">constructor as a bound function ~>, you don't need to use new when making a new instance</aside>

 ```livescript
 class A